berenicechisholm9/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this quote reminds us that writing clean, simple, and easy-to-understand code is a hallmark of a skilled programmer.
 It's not just about making the computer understand your instructions but also about making it maintainable and comprehensible for other developers who may work on it in the future.
 Complexity should be avoided whenever possible; instead, strive to break down complex problems into simpler, modular parts.
 This approach can lead to more efficient, less buggy code and ultimately saves time and effort in the long run.

+# 2024-01-26
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Therefore, strive for clarity and maintainability in your work; write self-documenting code, use descriptive variable names, and embrace modularity.
+Always keep in mind the future developers who will inherit your codebase – including your future self."

+In essence, today's programming wisdom emphasizes the importance of writing clean, understandable, and maintainable code over merely functional code.
+This practice fosters collaboration, reduces debugging time, and increases overall software sustainability.